This Deceased Navy Profile is not currently maintained by any Member.

 Date of Passing Oct 13, 1982

-Location of Interment Not Specified
+Location of Interment Ashes Scattered, Pacific Ocean

 For extraordinary heroism as Commanding Officer of a U.S. Submarine during a war patrol in enemy-controlled waters.
 Despite extremely strong enemy escorts which included air support, he skillfully penetrated the escort screens, and through his daring and aggressive determination, delivered smashing torpedo attacks against enemy shipping.
 As a result of these well-planned and brilliantly executed attacks, he successfully sank three enemy ships totaling 20,200 tons, and damaged tow additional enemy ships totaling 15,000 tons.
 Although severely depth-charged and fired upon by escorts, and bombed by aircraft, his skillful and brilliant evasive tactics enabled him to escape and bring his ship to port.
 His conduct throughout was an inspiration to his officers and men, and in keeping with the highest traditions of the Naval Service.